HOW MANY STATES PARTICIPATE IN POWERBALL®?

 Drawings are held each Wednesday and Saturday night at 9:59 p.m.
-CST.
+CT.
 To be eligible on the nights of the drawing, you must purchase your Powerball tickets before 8:58 p.m.
-CST.
+CT.

-The odds of winning any prize on a $2 play are 1 in 31.85.
-More detailed information on odds and prizes is available at: Powerball Information
+The odds of winning any prize on a $2 play are 1 in 24.87.
+More detailed information on odds and prizes is available at: Powerball Game Information

 There are nine different ways to win (including the jackpot)!
-Powerball Information
+Powerball Game Information

 Yes.
 A player may buy a Powerball ticket for up to nine consecutive draws (current draw plus the next eight draws).
 This is a "multiple draw ticket."
 A player may also choose to purchase a subscription for Powerball.
-A subscription is good for 26 draws (3 months), 52 draws (6 months), or 104 draws (1 year).
+A subscription is good for one (1) draw up to a full year!

 A jackpot prize winner may choose to receive the prize money in annual payments over a period of thirty years, or as a single lump sum payment.

 The advertised Powerball jackpot is based on 29-year future value.
-If the winner chooses annual payments, the jackpot is annuitized and the prize money paid out in 30 graduated payments increasing each year) by a rate as determined by the Product Group.
+If the winner chooses annual payments, the jackpot is annuitized and the prize money paid out in 30 graduated payments (increasing each year) by a rate as determined by the Product Group.
 Currently, the rate is four percent.